Ollez95/firebase_api/README.md

 # firebase_api
- This library allows an easy utilization of google firebase api
+ This library allows an easy utilization of the google firebase api